stutrek/scrollmonitor/README.md

 ## scrollMonitor Module

 ### Methods
-* `scrollMonitor.create( watchItem, offsets )` - Returns a new watcher. `watchItem` is a DOM element, jQuery object, CSS selector, object with .top and .bottom, or a number.
+* `scrollMonitor.create( watchItem, offsets, container )` - Returns a new watcher. `watchItem` is a DOM element, jQuery object, CSS selector, object with .top and .bottom, or a number. `container` is a jQuery element on which the watchItem is attached.
-* `scrollMonitor.update()` - update and trigger all watchers.
+* `scrollMonitor.update( container )` - update and trigger all watchers.
+Optionally pass in `container` to update the scrollMonitor instance attached to that jQuery element.
-* `scrollMonitor.recalculateLocations()` - recalculate the location of all unlocked watchers and trigger if needed.
+* `scrollMonitor.recalculateLocations( container )` - recalculate the location of all unlocked watchers and trigger if needed.
+Optionally pass in `container` to recalculateLocations on the scrollMonitor instance attached to that jQuery element.

 ### Properties
 * `scrollMonitor.viewportTop` - distance from the top of the document to the top of the viewport.